 Arunachal Pradesh is more similar to Nepal and China than India.

-Arunachal Pradesh is one of the seven sister states in North East India, and the last one you need a permit to visit.
-I have already covered two of the other states: “Nagaland, The forgotten India on a budget” and “Kaziranga National Park, Close-up with One-horned Rhinos”
+Arunachal Pradesh is one of the seven sister states and one of two Bhudist states together with Sikkim in North East India, and the last one you need a permit to visit.
+I have already covered two of the other states: “Nagaland, The forgotten India on a budget” and “Kaziranga National Park, Close-up with One-horned Rhinos.”

-So, I decided, as I always do when I’m not satisfied by my research, to head over and figure it out upon arrival.
+So, I decided, as I always do when I’m not satisfied with my research, to head over and figure it out upon arrival.

 Entering Arunchanal Pradesh